Are you planning to bring your medical device to the U.S. market?

 IDE applies to investigational devices that are to be used in clinical studies to collect data on their safety and effectiveness and to identify potential risks to human health and life.

-De Novo Classification Request is a submission pathway for novel class I or class II devices with no similar predecessors available on the U.S. market which don’t fit any existing categories.
+De Novo Classification Request is a submission pathway for novel class I or class II devices that have no similar predecessors available on the U.S. market and don’t fit any of the existing categories.

-HDE is a premarket submission method for class III devices presenting a high-risk level.
-HDE usually applies to devices intended to treat rare diseases or medical conditions.
+HDE is a premarket submission method used for class III devices presenting a high-risk level.
+Contrary to other submission pathways, HDE doesn’t require evidence of effectiveness.
+However, for a device to qualify for the HDE premarket submission, the intention must be to use it on a small group of patients (fewer than 8000 people per year).
+Therefore, HDE usually applies to devices intended to treat rare diseases or medical conditions.

 The FDA’s requirements regarding the Quality Management System